zhaotingchen/meer21cm/DEVELOPING.md

 pytest --cov=meerstack tests/ --cov-report term --cov-report html:coverage.html
 ```
 which will generate a folder `coverage.html` (do not commit it, leave it untracked).
 You can open the html files inside to see the coverage.

+## Caution
+- **Never commit** a change where **a large file** is added to the repo.
+If you have done so, you need to rewind back to the commit before that and start over.
+- **Never merge into `main` locally**.
+The only way `main` can be changed is through pull request and pull from remote.
+- Try not to break API, although it will happen since we are at early stages.
+For example, if the original code has a function `def func1(arg1=None)` and you changed it to `def func1(arg_1=None)`, it breaks API.
+That is because scripts using older versions of the code will stop working since `func1(arg1=something)` will return an error. `def func1(arg1=None,arg2=None)` is not breaking.
+- If you are using a GUI for git from your IDE, you may want to still commit from CLI.
+It is unclear if your commit from GUI will actually run `pre-commit`.